Relief Measure: Conditional waiver of surcharges for instalment settlement of demand notes for the Year of Assessment 2018/19

 Facilities provided by the IRD

-To facilitate taxpayers to make instalment applications, the Inland Revenue Department provides:
+To facilitate taxpayers to make instalment applications, the IRD provides:

 - Enquiry Hotline 187 8033;

-- Designated Post box for applications by mail (P.O.
-Box 28497, Gloucester Road Post Office, Hong Kong)
+- Designated Post Box for applications by post (P.O.
+Box 28497, Concorde Road Post Office, Kowloon, Hong Kong)

-The IRD pledges to reply to the applicants within 21 working days after receipt of the application.
+The IRD pledges to reply to the applicants within 21 working days after receipt of the applications.